Vivsquared/QTM-347-Final-Project/README.md

 <summary>Logit Model</summary>
 <br> Logit Model is a parametric statistical method that models the probability of a binary outcome based on one or more predictor variables.
 It is a type of regression analysis that is appropriate for predicting the outcome of a categorical dependent variable, particularly when the dependent variable is binary—meaning it has only two possible outcomes (in this case, "Malignant" vs "Benign").
 The probability of the outcome is modeled using the logistic function, which is an S-shaped curve that can take any real-valued number and map it into a value between 0 and 1.

 <br> The threshold for the logit model used in this study is set to 0.5, meaning any value greater than 0.5 will set to 1, malignant, and any value smaller than 0.5 will set to 0, benign.
+The logit model will be fitted 3 times.
+The first time using all the features.
+The second time using the 13 best features from forward selection.
+The third time using the 12 best features from backward selection.

 </details>